Preferans: All-pass

 The all-pass game (Russian: raspasovka or raspasy) is played when no player has made a bid.
 The objective is to win as few tricks as possible with no trumps.
 Each player receives 1 dump point (×10) per trick.
 A player who does not win any tricks wins 1 pool point (×10).
-In Rostov variation players do not receive dump points but 5 whist points per trick are awarded to the winner of all-pass.
+In the Rostov variation players do not receive dump points but 5 whist points per trick are awarded to the winner of all-pass.

 There are a number of popular variations that may be agreed to.
 These involve the talon, the dealer (if there are four players), and escalations in case several all-pass rounds occur in a row.

 If there are four players and the dealer is pausing, the talon belongs to the dealer and the dealer (rather than the eldest hand and then the winner of the first trick) leads to the first two tricks: first with the top card of the talon, then the second card.
 After that, the eldest hand leads to the third trick.
 A similar arrangement can be followed with three players.
 In Rostov variation the talon does not belong to the dealer and is not displayed during the all-pas, the dealer receive 1 pool point.

 In case of two consecutive all-pass rounds, the second is played at doubled stakes.
 For further consecutive all-pass rounds, this may either increase by 1 dump point or be doubled each time.
 (Players may agree on a limit.)
 All-pass rounds may even be considered consecutive if they are only interrupted by unsuccessful declarations.
 Moreover, consecutive all-pass rounds may lead to increasing minimum bids, making it progressively harder to leave all-pass mode.